 Assessment of Microplastics in Fish GI Tracts and Shallow Water Sediments in Pugad Baboy Mangrove Area, Kawit, Cavite Using Fourier Transform Infrared-Attenuated Total Reflectance Spectroscopy

-Jose Carlos Basilio L. Taroy
+• Jose Carlos Basilio L. Taroy Polytechnic University of the Philippines image/svg+xml Author

 Abstract